eradiate/eradiate/docs/rst/user_guide/scene_loader.rst

-.. _sec-howto-scene_loader:
+.. _sec-user_guide-scene_loader:

-Scene Loader
+Scene loader
 ============

+This page presents the canopy scene loader.
 A scene is composed by a ``scenario.json`` file and a set of mesh files.
 The ``scenario.json`` file contains the description of the scene, including the properties of the surface and canopies within the scene.
 The mesh files contain the geometry of the canopy elements.

 The ``scenario.json`` file is structured to define specific properties of the surface and canopies within a scene.
-It closely aligns with the expected scene description format for the ``eradiate.experiments.CanopyExperiment`` within its "surface" and "canopy" fields.
+It closely aligns with the expected scene description format for the :class:`~eradiate.experiments.CanopyExperiment` within its ``surface`` and ``canopy`` fields.

-Below is an example `scenario.json` containing a Lambertian surface and a discrete canopy composed of mesh tree elements:
+Below is an example ``scenario.json`` containing a Lambertian surface and a discrete canopy composed of mesh tree elements:

 .. code-block:: json-object